 According to the report, three factors drove the housing market.

-- Typical homebuyers (higher-income earners) less affected by the pandemic-driven labor market downturn
+- Typical homebuyers (higher-income earners) are less affected by the pandemic-driven labor market downturn.

 - Mortgage rates are at historically low levels, driving purchase activity